parrt/msds501/projects/docsim.md

 	Compute the Euclidean distance between the vector for word and every other word's vector.
 Track the distances with a list of tuples of the form: (distance, word).
 Sort the list by distance.
 Return a list of the first n words from the sorted list.
 Do not return the tuples, just the words.
+Return a python list of strings not numpy array.
 	"""
 	...
 ```